vineeth-krishnan/vineeth-krishnan.github.io/README.md

 ### Rename your fork

-Once you've forked it, click on Settings and rename your fork, because probably `hello` is not what you want in your URL.
-Name your new repository: `username.github.io` (but make `username` your username, for instance, I'd use `jlord.github.io`).
+Once you've forked it, name your new repository: `username.github.io` (but make `username` your username, for instance, I'd use `jlord.github.io`).
 GitHub will host all website files on the `master` branch of a repo with that account name convention.
 Woo!
 More info on that at [pages.github.com](http://www.pages.github.com).

 You can also give it any 'ol name and GitHub will host it using this pattern: `username.github.io/reponame`.
-Or you can keep it named `hello` and find it at: `username.github.io/hello`.

 ### Make yours live